AmanJhaDoon/Remnux_installation/README.md

 - select the REMnux virtual machine in the VirtualBox Manager, click on "Settings", and select the "Display" tab.
 - Then, check the "Enable 3D Acceleration" checkbox and click "OK" to save the changes.

+# Snapshots in Oracle VM VirtualBox
+   Snapshots in Oracle VM VirtualBox enable you to save the current state of your virtual machine, so you can easily revert to that state later.
+This is useful for tasks like software testing, configuration experimentation, or backing up your virtual machine.
+# To take a snapshot
+- Make sure that the REMnux virtual machine is powered off.
+- In the VirtualBox Manager window, select the REMnux virtual machine.
+- Click on the "Snapshots" button in the top menu bar.
+- Click on the "Take" button to create a new snapshot.
+- Enter a name and optional description for the snapshot and click "OK".
+- The snapshot will be created and added to the list of available snapshots for the virtual machine.

+# To revert to a previously saved snapshot:

+- Power off the virtual machine if it is running.
+- Select the virtual machine in the VirtualBox Manager window.
+- Click on the "Snapshots" button in the top menu bar.
+- Choose the snapshot you want to revert to by clicking on it in the list.
+- Click on the "Restore" button to revert the virtual machine to the state it was in at the time the snapshot was taken.
+- A confirmation dialog will appear.
+Click "Restore" to confirm.
+- The virtual machine will be reverted to the state of the selected snapshot.

+Note that when you restore a snapshot, any changes made to the virtual machine since the snapshot was taken will be lost.
+If you want to keep these changes, you should create a new snapshot before restoring an old one.